KhiopsML/khiops-doc/docs/setup/index.md

 <br>

-## Install the Khiops Desktop Application
+## Install the Khiops Application

 This version contains a standalone Graphical User Interface (GUI).

 === "Windows"
-    The :material-microsoft-windows: Khiops installer automatically installs the Khiops desktop application, all its dependencies, plus the Khiops samples and the Khiops Visualization application:
+    The :material-microsoft-windows: Khiops installer automatically installs the Khiops application, all its dependencies, plus the Khiops samples and the Khiops Visualization application:

     <a href="https://github.com/KhiopsML/khiops/releases/download/10.2.0/khiops-10.2.0-setup.exe">
         <button class="btn btn-light btn-sm">